 Australian Political Transparency Tools

-Free nonpartisan tools exploring Australian MPs’ voting records, expenses, donations, attendance and government tenders — sourced from the AEC, Finance, and AusTender.
+Free nonpartisan tools exploring Australian MPs’ voting records, expenses, donations, attendance, government tenders and social media political pulse — sourced from the AEC, Finance, AusTender, Bluesky and Mastodon.

-Political Gadgets is a nonpartisan Australian transparency site providing free tools to shine a light on the political system including explore how federal MPs vote, what expenses they claim, who donates to them, and how often they attend parliament.
+Political Gadgets is a nonpartisan Australian transparency site providing free tools to shine a light on the political system including explore how federal MPs vote, what expenses they claim, who donates to them, how often they attend parliament, and what’s being discussed on Australian political social media.

 Data is sourced from the Australian Parliament, the Australian Electoral Commission (AEC), the Department of Finance, and AusTender.
 All tools are free with no registration required.